In enterprise applications, it’s best practice to have separate development, staging, and production instances so that you can:

 You can create standalone or package migrations.

-You choose standalone migrations to migrate the configuration of one or more types of objects such as Business Objects, which comprise assets, desktop software, SaaS software, and so on.
+You choose standalone migrations to migrate the configuration of one or more types of objects such as Data Model fields, which comprise assets, desktop software, SaaS software, and so on.
 It’s an iterative process whereby you test and migrate the configuration of types of objects in a specified order.

 Standalone migrations allow you to select the configurations that you want to update.
 Say you want to add recently defined global settings to a migration.
 All you need to do is select Global Setting as the migration type and select the settings that you want to migrate.